How to Buy

 How did Release 9 come to be created?

 In the DBMS world there are plenty of integrated servers like Oracle or PostgreSQL, but all have been created as the basis of their own DBMS ecosystems, not as tools for working with other DBMS environments as much as their own.
 Existing DBMS products have also been created for superior performance with very many, relatively small transactions.
 They don't do as well with the huge transactions typical of spatial work, and given their focus on their own worlds they don't work particularly well as instruments for general purpose spatial engineering using other data sources.
 None of the existing DBMS products has anywhere near the spatial capabilities of Release 9

 Even worse, for all their highly evolved capability and indisputable power and quality, traditional DBMS platforms are built on older technology.
-None were created from the ground up for total parallelism handling 32 CPU cores and 5000 GPU cores on a desktop.
+None were created from the ground up for total parallelism handling dozens of CPU cores and many thousands of GPU cores on a desktop.
 That technology did not exist decades ago when the flagship DBMS products were created.
 None of them have Release 9's automatic, always-on CPU and GPU parallelism to handle the computationally "fat" analytics typical of spatial work.
 You can't glue that technology onto an old core.
 It has to be built in from the very beginning.